Singular Perturbation-based Large-Signal Order Reduction of Microgrids for Stability and Accuracy Synthesis with Control: Improved LSOR by Embedding Stability and Accuracy Assessment Theorem

 Due to the two-time-scale property, the dynamics of MGs can be classified as slow and fast dynamics according to the transient velocity.
-The main idea of SPM is to \textit{freeze} the fast dynamics and degenerate them to static equations.
+The main idea of SPT is to \textit{freeze} the fast dynamics and degenerate them into static equations.
 Thus, the ROM can be obtained by substituting the solutions of the static equations into the slow dynamic equations.